New Mexico sees TV tech as one fix to K-12 internet divide - NewsBreak

 New Mexico sees TV tech as one fix to K-12 internet divide

-SANTA FE, N.M. — (AP) — Internet problems continue to slow down many students in the U.S. state of New Mexico, but a pilot project using TV signals to transmit computer files may help.
+Internet problems continue to slow down many students in the U.S. state of New Mexico but a pilot project using TV signals to transmit computer files may help.

 On Thursday, state public education officials distributed devices to eight families in the city of Taos that allow schools to send them digital files via television.
 The boxes the size of a deck of cards allow digital television receivers to connect with computers using technology called datacasting.